Lavender Line: Closure

 From the information requested by his predecessor, and of all the scenarios that were examined by the Minister, he agreed in August 1968 to the closure of the Lewes to Uckfield section of line.
 Considerable opposition from the users centred, in the first instance, around the inadequate replacement bus service – which had Ministerial approval.
 The issue was resolved by the Transport Commissioners who, on examination of all the complaints from the users and undertaking the journey themselves, upheld the users' complaints.
+Structural problems with the bridge over Cliffe High Street in Lewes were identified, which necessitated single-line working and from January 1969 a revised timetable with trains connecting at Barcombe Mills in place.
 However concerns over the state of the bridge over Cliffe High Street remained and finally the BR Chief Civil Engineer declared the bridge unsafe.
 The last train at Isfield was on 24 February 1969 but a rail replacement bus service operated until 6 May, with the station closing on that date, the tickets latterly being sold from the signal box.

-In late 1968, BR had again applied to close the remaining section of the line, from Uckfield to Hurst Green Junction.
-This was refused in January 1969 by the Minister as there was a social need for the line and, in accordance with Section 39 of the Transport Act 1968, a subsidy could be paid with Treasury approval for a three-year period.
+The remaining section of the line, from Uckfield to Hurst Green Junction had been refused closure by the Minister as there was a social need for the line and, in accordance with Section 39 of the Transport Act 1968, a subsidy could be paid with Treasury approval for a three-year period.

 The route between Lewes and Uckfield has been protected from development in various local and structure plans since the mid-1970s.
 This attempts to ensure that nothing further is built which could prevent the line from re-opening.
 This planning policy protection still remained in force in 2008.
 Sale of the track bed and stations was postponed for some 15 years by a number of unsuccessful attempts to re-open the closed section of line.
-A short length of track used as a headshunt remained south of Uckfield until the construction of Uckfield bypass in 1983.
+A short length of track used as a headshunt remained south of Uckfield.
+This extended to a bridge over the river Uck (approximately 1/4 mile north of the present Worth Halt) until the Uckfield bypass (opened 1985) severed the trackbed.
+Further truncation occurred when Uckfield station was moved north of the high street in 1991.